 End grain consists of small blocks arranged so that their ends are visible on the surface (see the picture above).
 It is gaining popularity as it is extremely resistant to cutting marks, but it is also the most expensive option.

-What it costs: Most Butcher Block countertops cost between $40 and $65 per square foot (including installation), but prices can vary widely, depending on your location, the kind of wood you choose, the kind of finish you get, how many square feet of countertop you’re installing, and whether you choose to install it yourself or hire help.
-On average, the total cost of installing Butcher block countertops is between $2,000 and $4,500.
+What it costs: Most Butcher Block countertops cost between $65 and $150 per square foot (including installation), but prices can vary widely, depending on your location, the kind of wood you choose, the kind of finish you get, how many square feet of countertop you’re installing, and whether you choose to install it yourself or hire help.
+On average, the total cost of installing a Butcher block countertop is between $3,500 and $7,500.

 Pros: Butcher block countertops look warm and welcoming compared to the cool, sterile look of steel or granite.
 They can be made of reclaimed or salvaged wood, which drastically reduces their environmental impact.

 Unlike other surfaces, nicks and scratches can be repaired through sanding.
 Plus, wood is naturally anti-microbial.
-As an added bonus, a butcher block countertop can be installed yourself if you’re handy.
+As a bonus, a butcher block countertop can be installed yourself if you’re handy.

 Concrete countertops have been in style for a while now, especially among people who like that industrial or rustic look, and they don’t appear to be losing popularity.

-Pros: Concrete countertops have to be handmade, and therefore can be customized for any project.
+Pros: Concrete countertops must be handmade, and therefore can be customized for any project.
 The ability to mix in pigments or even materials like seashells or glass offers a wide variety of aesthetic choices.
-Concrete is durable and scratch-resistant, and will last for years if sealed and maintained properly.
+Concrete is durable and scratch-resistant and will last for years if sealed and maintained properly.

 Cons: Sealing and regular maintenance are necessary due to concrete’s natural porousness, which can lead to easy staining.